scriptingosx/quickpkg/README.md

 The name of the resulting package will be of the form `{name}-{version}.pkg`.
 Spaces will be removed from the name.
 The package will be written to the current working directory.

+## Dependencies

+Apple will remove the Python 2.7 binary at `/usr/local/python` from macOS in macOS Monterey 12.3.
+This script is built and tested with [the MacAdmins "Managed Python."](https://github.com/macadmins/python) It should (probably) work with other Python 3 distributions, as well, but has not been tested on any.

 ## Examples

 Build package from installed application: